Hans-Halverson/myte/spec/tasks.md

 # Core Progress

-- Add lists, arrays, maps
+- Add lists, arrays, maps standard libaries and utility functions

 - Add record types as an alternative type constructor to tuple type constructors

-- Add destructuring for tuples and simple type constructors

 - Allow if, match, and blocks to be expressions